isekowsk/learning-git/basics.md

 * git status - I can use this anything to see the current status repository
 * git add - places one ore more files in the staging area
 * git commit - saves a version of a file
-* git diff - shows the difference between commit versions
+* git diff - shows the difference between all commit versions
+* git log - shows log off changes